 Performance-Based Restricted Stock Units: Awards may also be issued in the form of Performance Stock Units ("PSUs").
 PSUs represent the right to receive an amount of cash, a number of shares of our common stock or a combination of both, contingent upon the achievement of specified performance objectives during a specified performance period.
-PSUs granted to date have vested over a three-year performance period.
+PSUs granted to date vest over a three-year performance period.
 On February 28, 2023, as part of our equity compensation program, we granted PSUs to certain executives.
 Of these PSUs, 50% were market performance-based restricted stock units ("MPRSUs"), vesting of which is contingent upon the Company meeting certain total shareholder return ("TSR") levels as compared to a select peer group over the over three years starting January 1, 2023.
 The MPRSUs are also subject to the recipient's continued employment or service through December 31, 2025.
 The MPRSUs cliff vest at the end of the three-year period and have a maximum potential to vest at 200% (85,099 shares) based on TSR performance.
 The related share-based compensation expense is determined based on the estimated fair value of the underlying shares on the date of grant and is recognized straight-line over the vesting term.
 The estimated grant date fair value per share of the MPRSUs was \$68.65 and was calculated using a Monte Carlo simulation model.
-These MPRSUs are included at 100% of the estimate number of shares at the end of the three-year period and have a period shares at the end of the three-year period shares at the end of the three-year period shares at the end of the three-year straight-line over the vesting term.
+These MPRSUs are included at 100% of the estimate number of shares at the end of the three-year performance period and are reflected under "Granted" in the table below.